slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

         {
             _disposed = true;
             if (_disposeHandler)  // <-------------pass false for IHttpClientFactory to manage disposing, so you can use `using` to dispose the HttpClient created from IHttpClientFactory
-            {                     // this ensures that disposing the HttpClient doesn't dispose the handler pipeline, as the IHttpClientFactory will handle that itself
+            {                     // this ensures that disposing the HttpClient doesn't dispose the handler pipeline, as the IHttpClientFactory will handle that itself, D1
                 _handler.Dispose();
             }
         }